For a while there, it seemed LDAR was no longer critical.

 Let’s face it, the new administration may be decidedly anti-fossil fuel, but they are all in on compliance.
 After all, it may be a cudgel to go after the industry.

 Corporate leaders and investment managers are paying more attention to environmental metrics.
-We expect that LDAR performance and diligence will significantly contribute to the energy industry meeting newly planned rigorous environmental reporting standards.
+As a result, we expect that LDAR’s performance and diligence will significantly contribute to the energy industry meeting newly planned rigorous environmental reporting standards.

 Expect more regulatory scrutiny